sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xkill</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Utility to force-close an X client's connection
+Short desc    : Utility to force-close an X client's connection
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : xkill is a utility for forcing the X server to close connections to
+Descript     : xkill is a utility for forcing the X server to close connections to
              : clients.
 This program is very dangerous, but is useful for aborting
              : programs that have displayed undesired windows on a user's screen.
 ```